DhyanB/asp-net-core-docker-minimal/README.md

 - Test the application using `curl 10.244.83.2:49895/api/values`
 - [OPEN-ISSUE] Find out how to access the container and its application from the outside

-### Delete the container
+### Delete the Azure container instance

-- When you are done with the container, you can remove it using the az container delete command:
-`az container delete -g "docker-test-rg" -n "aspnetdocker"`
+- Remove the container: `az container delete -g "docker-test-rg" -n "aspnetdocker"`
-- To verify that the container has been deleted, execute the az container list command:
-`az container list -g "docker-test-rg" --output table`
+- Verify that the container has been deleted: `az container list -g "docker-test-rg" --output table`